bohrium/constitution/constitution.md

 ### Presidential influence

 The amendment strips the President of immediate influence over Supreme Court appointments.
-However, the President strongly affects future Supreme Court appointments through their appointments to the Appellate Courts.
+However, each President strongly affects future Supreme Court appointments through their appointments to the Appellate Courts.
 This counters the risk that the Supreme Court gets packed with Justices whose rulings favor an expansively powerful Senate and a limited, vestigial Presidency.

-To give a sense of scale, it seems that typical presidents each year rotate about `4%` to `8%` of the Appellate Courts' seats.
+Here are statistics to refine our sense of scale.
+Typical presidents each year rotate about `4%` to `8%` of the Appellate Courts' seats.
 Here are the postwar presidents together with their number of appointments to the appeals courts.

     ~~~ TABLE ~~~